adam-rancon/upscaling_Ising/README.md

 	set_size the number of training data

+## Data analysis

-## the data analysis is performed in calculate_observables.py which uses observables_v.py
+It is performed in calculate_observables.py which uses observables_v.py